KadriUmay/CourseraGCDCoursework/CodeBook.md

 The RunAnalysis.R script performs the following steps to clean the data:

-1. Read X_train.txt, y_train.txt and subject_train.txt from the "./data/train" folder and store them in trainData, trainLabel and trainSubject variables respectively.
+1.Read X_train.txt, y_train.txt and subject_train.txt from the "./data/train" folder and store them in trainData, trainLabel and trainSubject variables respectively.

 2.Read X_test.txt, y_test.txt and subject_test.txt from the "./data/test" folder and store them in testData, testLabel and testsubject variables respectively.